garystafford/spring-music-docker/README.md

 This post and the post’s example project represent an update to a previous post, <a href="https://programmaticponderings.wordpress.com/2015/09/07/building-and-deploying-a-multi-container-java-spring-mongodb-application-using-docker/">Build and Deploy a Java-Spring-MongoDB Application using Docker</a>.
 This new post incorporates many improvements made in Docker 1.12, including the use of Docker Compose’s v2 YAML format.
 The post’s project was also updated to use Filebeat with ELK, as opposed to Logspout, which was used previously.

-In this post, we will demonstrate how to build, deploy, and manage a Java Spring web application, hosted on Apache Tomcat, load-balanced by NGINX, monitored by ELK with Filebeat, and all containerized with Docker.
+In this post, we will demonstrate how to build, test, deploy, and manage a Java Spring web application, hosted on Apache Tomcat, load-balanced by NGINX, monitored by ELK with Filebeat, and all containerized with Docker.

 We will use a sample Java Spring application, <a href="https://github.com/cloudfoundry-samples/spring-music">Spring Music</a>, available on GitHub from Cloud Foundry.
 The Spring Music sample record album collection application was originally designed to demonstrate the use of database services on <a href="http://www.cloudfoundry.com">Cloud Foundry</a>, using the <a href="http://www.springframework.org">Spring Framework</a>.
 Instead of Cloud Foundry, we will host the Spring Music application locally, using Docker on VirtualBox, and optionally on AWS.

-All files necessary to build this project are stored on the <code>docker_v2</code> branch of the <a href="https://github.com/garystafford/spring-music-docker/tree/docker_v2">garystafford/spring-music-docker</a> repository on GitHub.
-The Spring Music source code is stored on the <code>springmusic_v2</code> branch of the <a href="https://github.com/garystafford/spring-music/tree/springmusic_v2">garystafford/spring-music</a> repository, also on GitHub.
+All files necessary to build this project are stored on the `docker_v2` branch of the <a href="https://github.com/garystafford/spring-music-docker/tree/docker_v2">garystafford/spring-music-docker</a> repository on GitHub.
+The Spring Music source code is stored on the `springmusic_v2` branch of the <a href="https://github.com/garystafford/spring-music/tree/springmusic_v2">garystafford/spring-music</a> repository, also on GitHub.

 ![Spring Music Application](https://programmaticponderings.files.wordpress.com/2016/08/spring-music2.png)

 ### Application Architecture
 The Java Spring Music application stack contains the following technologies: <a href="http://openjdk.java.net">Java</a>, <a href="http://projects.spring.io/spring-framework">Spring Framework</a>, <a href="http://nginx.org">NGINX</a>, <a href="http://tomcat.apache.org">Apache Tomcat</a>, <a href="http://mongoDB.com">MongoDB</a>, the <a href="https://www.elastic.co/products">ELK Stack</a>, and <a href="https://www.elastic.co/products/beats/filebeat">Filebeat</a>.
+Testing frameworks include the <a href="http://docs.spring.io/autorepo/docs/spring/4.3.x/spring-framework-reference/html/overview.html#overview-testing">Spring MVC Test Framework</a>, <a href="http://mockito.org/">Mockito</a>, <a href="http://hamcrest.org/JavaHamcrest/">Hamcrest</a>, and <a href="http://junit.org/junit4/">JUnit</a>.

 A few changes were necessary to the original Spring Music application to make it work for this demonstration.
 At a high-level, the changes included:
+* Move from Java 1.7 to 1.8 (including newer Tomcat version)
+* Add a limited number of unit tests for demonstration only
 * Modify MongoDB configuration class to work with non-local, containerized MongoDB instances
 * Add Gradle `warNoStatic` task to build WAR file without the static assets, which will be host separately in NGINX
-* Create new Gradle task, `zipStatic`, to ZIP up the application's static assets for deployment to NGINX
+* Create new Gradle task, `zipStatic`, to ZIP up the application’s static assets for deployment to NGINX
 * Add versioning scheme for build artifacts
 * Add `context.xml` file and `MANIFEST.MF` file to the WAR file
 * Add log4j `syslog` appender to send log entries to Filebeat
-* Update versions of several dependencies, including Gradle
+* Update versions of several dependencies, including Gradle, Spring, and Tomcat

 We will use the following technologies to build, publish, deploy, and host the Java Spring Music application: <a href="https://gradle.org">Gradle</a>, <a href="https://git-scm.com">git</a>, <a href="https://github.com">GitHub</a>, <a href="https://travis-ci.org">Travis CI</a>, <a href="https://www.virtualbox.org">Oracle VirtualBox</a>, <a href="https://www.docker.com">Docker</a>, <a href="https://www.docker.com/docker-compose">Docker Compose</a>, <a href="https://www.docker.com/docker-machine">Docker Machine</a>, <a href="https://hub.docker.com">Docker Hub</a>, and optionally, <a href="http://aws.amazon.com">Amazon Web Services (AWS)</a>.

 ##### NGINX
 To increase performance, the Spring Music web application’s static content will be hosted by <a href="http://nginx.org">NGINX</a>.
 The application’s WAR file will be hosted by <a href="http://tomcat.apache.org">Apache Tomcat</a>.
 Requests for non-static content will be proxied through NGINX on the front-end, to a set of three load-balanced Tomcat instances on the back-end.
 To further increase application performance, NGINX will also be configured for browser caching of the static content.
 In many enterprise environments, the use of a Java EE application server, like Tomcat, is still not uncommon.

-Reverse proxying and caching are configured thought NGINX’s <code>default.conf</code> file, in the <code>server</code> configuration section:
+Reverse proxying and caching are configured thought NGINX’s `default.conf` file, in the `server` configuration section:
 ```text
 server {
   listen        80;